bobesa/manipulo/README.md

 Manipulo.js
 ===========

-Simple extension for JavaScript arrays
+Simple extension for JavaScript arrays that allows you to group by keys, sort by keys, clear keys and go to path in array/objects combo.

 # Examples

 Those are just few examples of manipulo

 ## Array.sortBy